Shakshi3104/CoreWafer/README.md

     <img src="corewafer.png" height=64 />
 </div>

-Core Wafer is a package for capturing the CPU usage for each core of the Mac or the iPhone, like a CPU Usage window of Activity Monitor.app
+Core Wafer is a package for capturing the CPU usage for each core of the Mac or iPhone, like a CPU Usage window of Activity Monitor.app

 On the iPhone and Apple Silicon Mac, Efficiency core (E-core) and Performance core (P-core) are displayed in different colors.